Nikola Tomić

-Nikola Tomić (also known as Nykk Deetronic, born February 19.
-1975, Kragujevac) is a Serbian composer, multimedia designer, animator and web designer.
-He is author of popular animated cartoons for children We are chickens (Serbian: Mi smo pilići), Mommy Loves Baby (Serbian: Mama voli bebu) and Maxim's adventures (Serbian: Maksimove avanture).
-His YouTube channel is among the most visited channels in the countries of former Yugoslavia.
-As of August 2018, he has almost 1 million subscribers and over 1 billion video views.
+Nikola Tomić (also known as Nykk Deetronic, born February 19, 1975 in Kragujevac) is a Serbian composer, multimedia designer, animator and web designer.
+He has created many popular animated cartoons for children such as We are chickens (Serbian: Mi smo pilići), Mommy Loves Baby (Serbian: Mama voli bebu) and Maxim's adventures (Serbian: Maksimove avanture).
+His YouTube channel is among one the most visited channels in the countries of former Yugoslavia.
+As of April 2026, he has garnered 2 million subscribers and over 2 billion views.

 YouTube channel

 Tomić created his YouTube channel in 2007 as a personal portfolio.
-Channel remained relatively anonymous until 2011, and the only video from that period with significant viewcount was the Nyan Pig.
-Tomić's YouTube channel started to be recognized by wider audience when he published the first version of We are chickens video.
+The channel remained relatively anonymous until 2011.
+The only video from that period with a significant view count was the Nyan Pig.
+Tomić's YouTube channel started to be recognized by a wider audience when he published the first version of his We are chickens nursery.

 We are chickens

-Tomić was a member of team engaged on development of Facebook game Chicken lines (Serbian: Pilići), authored by Nenad Hrnjak.
-Tomić made a theme music for Serbian version of the game, while the English theme was composed by Boris Mladenović from the Jarboli band.
+Tomić was a member of the team that developed the Facebook game Chicken lines (Serbian: Pilići), created by Nenad Hrnjak.
+Tomić made theme music for a Serbian version of the game, while the English theme was composed by Boris Mladenović from the Jarboli band.

-In 2011 Tomić published on his YouTube channel animated video We are chickens, for which he composed music and made animation, while the characters were designed by his cousin Dragan Tomić.
-Video become viral and significantly contributed to popularity of tomic's channel.
+In 2011, Tomić published his animated nursery We are chickens.
+He composed the music and animated the nursery, while the characters were designed by his cousin Dragan Tomić.
+The video become viral and contributed significantly to the popularity of his channel.